 The tension rises

 The analysis of historical episodes and recent quarrels shows a sharp deterioration in relations between India and Pakistan.
-Last August, India changed its constitution to include new rights for peoples living in the long-contested Kashmir region.
-Shortly thereafter, the dispatch of a military contingent produced further tension.
+Last August, India changed its constitution to include new rights for people living in the long-contested region of Kashmir.
+Shortly thereafter, the dispatch of a military contingent produced further tensions.

 An India-Pakistan conflict would double the death rate in the. world.
 An unprecedented thing in human history, which demonstrates how road to self-extinction it should not be taken for granted.

 "They are increasing their nuclear arsenal very rapidly," says Brian Toon, head of the research.
 "The two nations have large populations and a long-standing conflict in Kashmir."

 The study in detail